GeekZoneHQ/logo/README.md

 ## URL Style

 When displaying URLs on Geek.Zone printed or digital signage, do not include `http://www.`.
-Our webserver ds this automatically, so it looks untidy.
+Our webserver does this automatically, so it looks untidy.
 Furthermore, CamelCase should be utilised where possible.

 For example.